PM-32/AlarmClock/README.md

 (EN)
 Brief description of the project: project of a clock with an alarm clock based on STM32F103C8T6.
-The clock can display the date, time, temperature.
+The device can display the date, time, temperature.
 It is possible to set the current date and time (calibration).

 Additionally.